 Perform multiple levels of undo and redo operations.

-The document editor comes with built-in find and replace functionality, which allows users to navigate and modify text within a document.
+The Document Editor comes with built-in find and replace functionality, which facilitates the user navigating and modifying text within a document.
 The Microsoft Word-inspired navigation pane provides intuitive UI options to search text and navigate through search results.

-The document editor includes all commonly used document elements like text, images, tables, hyperlinks, bookmarks, tables of contents, page fields, headers, and footers.
+The Document Editor includes all the commonly used document elements like text, images, tables, hyperlinks, bookmarks, table of contents, page fields, headers, and footers.

-Allows users to create or edit documents with various language texts.
+Allows the user to create or edit documents with text in various languages.

-Easily browse for an image from a file and insert it into the editor as inline with text.
-Supports all common raster image formats like PNG, BMP, JPEG, GIF, and more.
+Easily browse for an image file and insert it into the editor with text.
+Document Editor supports all common raster image formats like PNG, BMP, JPEG, and GIF.

-Create simple or complex nested tables with rich formatting like indents, alignment, cell margins and spacing, borders, shading, repeat header rows, rows broken across pages, and more.
-Users can add or remove cells and rows, and merge or resize cells depending on their contents.
+Create simple or complex nested tables with rich formatting options like indent, alignment, cell margins and spacing, borders, shadings, repeat header row, break row across pages, etc. Users can add or remove cells and rows and merge or resize cells depending on their contents.

-Easily create a link in a document for quick access to webpages, files, emails, bookmarks, and more through a built-in dialog and Microsoft Word-inspired automatic conversion of text to hyperlink.
-Navigation can also be customized programmatically to open targets from other applications.
+Easily create a link in a document for quick access to webpages, files, email, bookmarks, etc., through a built-in dialog and Microsoft Word-inspired automatic conversion of text to link.
+Navigation can also be customized programmatically to open the target from other applications.

-Easily insert bookmarks to identify a part of a document for future reference.
-Navigate to an existing bookmark in the document interactively through a built-in dialog.
+Easily insert a bookmark to identify a part of the document for future reference.
+Navigate to an existing bookmark in the document interactively through built-in dialog.

-Easily add a table of contents in a document to outline its content.
-A built-in dialog provides intuitive options to choose heading and custom styles, add page numbers, and provide hyperlinks for easy navigation.
-After modifying an existing document, the user can update the table of contents through a context menu option.
+Easily add a table of contents (TOC) in the document to outline its content.
+Built-in dialog provides intuitive options to choose headings and custom styles, and include page numbers and hyperlinks for easy navigation.
+After modifying an existing document, the user can update the TOC through a context menu option.

 Add dynamic page numbers to a document that update automatically.

-Easily open and edit header and footer content by double-clicking or double-tapping the header or footer area.
-Users can specify different a header and footer for the first page, odd pages, and even pages of each section.
-The header and footer can be added with any content like text, images, page numbers, and more.
+Easily open and edit header and footer content by double-clicking or double-tapping over the header or footer area.
+Users can specify different headers and footers for the first page, odd pages, and even pages of each section.
+They can be added with any content like text, images, page numbers, etc.

-Customize the appearance of the text with text-level formatting options like font family, font size, style (bold, italic, or underline), strikethrough, text color, highlight, subscript, and superscript.
+Customize the appearance of the text with text-level formatting like font family, size, style (bold, italic, underline), strikethrough, text color, highlight, subscript, and superscript.

-Customize the appearance of a paragraph with several paragraph-level formatting features like indent, alignment, and spacings.
+Customize the appearance of a paragraph with paragraph-level formatting like indent, alignment, and spacings.

 Design the structure and layout of document pages with several properties like size, margins, orientation, header distance, and footer distance.

-Users can create, edit, and apply styles to ensure consistency within a document, just like Microsoft Word.
-It supports both character and paragraph styles.
+The user can create, edit, and apply styles to ensure consistency within a document, like in Microsoft Word.
+Document Editor supports both character and paragraph styles.

-The document editor helps developers add Microsoft Word-inspired word processing capabilities to their applications.
-It introduces a new native Syncfusion Document Text (*.sfdt) file format, which helps maintain the document import and export functionalities on the client side.
+The Document Editor facilitates developers in adding Microsoft Word-inspired word processing capabilities to their applications.
+It introduces a new, native Syncfusion Document Text (*.sfdt) file format, which favors maintaining the document import and export functionalities in client-side.

-Import document content from SFDT format purely on the client side.
-It ships with a server-side helper library which converts Word documents (DOCX, WordML, DOC, RTF, and TXT) to SFDT format.
-You can also customize document importing programmatically to open documents from other applications.
+Import the document content from SFDT formats purely in client-side.
+The Document Editor control ships with a server-side helper library that converts Word documents (DOCX, WordML, DOC, RTF, TXT) to SFDT format.
+You can also customize document imports programmatically to open the documents from other applications.

-Export the document content to SFDT and DOCX formats purely on the client-side.
+Export the document content to SFDT and DOCX formats purely in client-side.
 The exported document can also be customized programmatically.
-This allows documents from the document editor to be used in other applications.
+This allows a document from the Document Editor to be used in other applications.